5 min read

 • vesting encourages members to stay and fight for the startup longer (mostly a few years), because it stimulates further work and investing, upon which the growth of the members’ percentage of shares depends;

-• as a general rule, investors aren’t willing to invest in a startup where founders can quit whenever, and at the same time, keep a large percentage of shares.
+• as a general rule, investors aren’t willing to invest in a startup where founders can quit in any given moment, and at the same time, keep a large percentage of shares.

 In order to avoid possible unpleasant surprises, you should keep in mind all the previously listed matters before you enter into negotiations with the investor.
 In these paragraphs we have presented some of the basic terms, however, when drafting these agreements, these and other important questions should be regulated in a more detailed manner.